Strengthening Aboriginal and Torres Strait Islander Maternal Health and Preventing Infant Removals: The Potential of a Health Justice Partnership.

 Our Researchers

-Our research team comprises IUIH and Griffith University researchers, and leaders from the Aboriginal & Torres Strait Islander Community Health Services Brisbane and Moreton.
+Our research team comprises researchers and leaders from IUIH, ATSICHS Brisbane and Moreton, and Griffith University.
 A majority of the researchers are Aboriginal and/or Torres Strait Islander.
 The Chief Investigators (CIs) are:

 Professor Andrew Harvey - Director, Pathways in Place, Griffith University (Lead CI)